incident-io/catalog-importer/docs/simple/README.md

 # Simple

-This is an example of configuring a catalog from scratch, designed to be centralised in a single repo.
+This template creates a catalog with basic types like Feature, Integration and Team, intended to sync catalog data from a centralised repo.

 It uses an example from the incident.io team where we sync three catalog types: